 Buy a Top-up LGPS Pension

-When you draw your LGPS benefits you can use some or all of your AVC fund to buy a top-up pension from the LGPS.
-This automatically provides an inflation-proofed pension and dependants’ benefits and is based on set purchase factors which do not tend to change.
+When you take your LGPS benefits you can use some or all of your AVC fund to buy a top-up pension from the LGPS.
+This automatically provides an inflation-proofed pension and can also provide dependants’ benefits.
+The amount of pension you receive is based on set factors which vary from time to time.

 Take your AVCs as cash

-You can take some or all of your AVC fund as a tax-free cash lump sum but you can only take it all as a lump sum if you draw it at the same time as your main LGPS benefits and provided, when added to your LGPS lump sum, it does not exceed 25% of the overall value of your LGPS benefits (including your AVC fund).
+You can take some or all of your AVC fund as a tax-free cash lump sum but you can only take it all as a lump sum if you take it at the same time as your main LGPS benefits and provided, when added to your LGPS lump sum, it does not exceed 25% of the overall value of your LGPS benefits (including your AVC fund).

 Buy extra membership in the LGPS